korinne/example-spa-worker-hyperdrive/README.md

-# React + Vite + Neon + Hyperdrive on Workers
+# React + React Router 7 + Vite + Neon + Hyperdrive on Workers

-This is a simple React SPA using the new @cloudflare/vite-plugin and Workers static assets.
+This is a simple React SPA using React Router 7 for client-side navigation (using declarative routing), along with the @cloudflare/vite-plugin and Workers static assets.
 On the backend, this uses Hono to define API routes in a Worker, and the API calls out to a Neon postgres database through Hyperdrive.
 Smart Placement is enabled.

 ## To Do